isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 We see learning as an&nbsp;active, social endeavour—one that is meaningful, engaging and joyful—while nurturing strong values and developing the&nbsp;21st century competencies&nbsp;our students need for life and lifelong learning.</p>
+<p>We believe that every child can learn and is capable of being his/her
+best self.
+Learning is designed to bring out the best in our students and empower them to discover their strengths, pursue their passions and contribute to their community and nation.
+This is realised through our KPS ExCITE Learning Approach -- <strong><u>Ex</u></strong>periential learning, <strong><u>C</u></strong>haracter-focused education, <strong><u>I</u></strong>nquiry-based learning, <strong><u>T</u></strong>echnology-mediated learning and Positive <strong><u>E</u></strong>ducation-driven -- supported by student ownership and agency in a caring and enabling environment.
+Through authentic learning experiences, students learn by doing, asking questions, solving problems and reflecting on their growth.
+Character development is woven intentionally into school life, while technology is used purposefully to enhance learning, not replace it.
+Grounded in Positive Education and guided by our&nbsp;Student Well-being Framework, we equip our students with the skills to build resilience and healthy relationships and create safe, supportive environments where children feel secure to take risks, make mistakes and learn from them.</p>
+<p>What makes Kranji Primary special is our caring culture.
+Stepping into
+our school, one can feel the warm and welcoming environment.&nbsp; Our school is a supportive and inclusive community where staff, students and parents work together to bring out the best in our students.
+Our dedicated staff care about each child’s growth and go the extra mile for their students.
+They work collaboratively to design engaging lessons, provide timely support and celebrate each child’s effort and progress.
+Our staff care for and look out for one another, and this strong sense of collegiality is at the heart of our school’s positive culture that shapes our students’ experiences.</p>
 <p><strong><u>Nurturing Future-Ready Learners</u></strong>
 </p>
 <p>Kranji Primary School is committed to provide a forward-looking learning